Caring for someone with cancer

 It can be helpful to understand the potential changes that cancer can bring.
 Being open and honest can help you and the person you are caring for through the anxieties, sadness and uncertainty.

-Ways to manage changes to relationships
+Ways to manage changes

 • Talk about the changes to avoid misunderstandings.
 Discuss ways to meet each other’s needs.